Q-in-Q

 — subnet mask.

-Example of a configuration file for a network interface
+Example configuration file for a network interface

 NAME="vlan40"